Black and White Mino Matcha Bowl

 Enhancing Your Daily Ritual

 Using the Black and White Mino Matcha Bowl transforms your daily tea ritual into a moment of mindfulness.
-The tactile feel of the ceramic and its design create an atmosphere of calm, making it an ideal addition to your home decor.
-Whether you are hosting a tea ceremony or enjoying a quiet moment to yourself, this bowl enriches the experience, inviting you to slow down and appreciate the art of tea.
+The tactile feel of the ceramic and its design create an atmosphere of calm, whether you are hosting a tea ceremony or enjoying a quiet moment to yourself.
+The unglazed base highlights the natural clay while emphasizing the bowl's handcrafted origins, making each bowl a distinctive expression of artistry.
+Crafted by skilled artisans in a local kiln, this piece reflects a dedication to quality you can appreciate.

-Manufactured in Japan, this Mino ware matcha bowl comes beautifully packaged in an individual presentation box, making it a perfect gift for any occasion.
+This Mino ware matcha bowl comes beautifully packaged in an individual presentation box, making it an ideal gift for tea lovers or a thoughtful treat for yourself.
+For care, we recommend gentle handwashing to preserve the bowl’s artistry.
 Please note that due to the nature of pottery, colors and sizes may vary slightly, ensuring that each piece remains truly one-of-a-kind.

 Product Information